 |PNC Bank||$7 for Virtual Wallet account holders who don't use self-service options||Self-service kiosks available in selected locations|

 |Wells Fargo||$3 for making cash withdrawals at another bank||Self-service ATMs available in selected locations|

 How banks are applying the fee

 Some banks also charge a fee when you visit a teller at another financial institution.
 At Wells Fargo, for instance, you’ll pay $3 per transaction if you use your debit card to withdraw cash over the counter.
-Bank of America charges $5 for this service or 3 percent of the total transaction amount, whichever is greater.
-If you have a Visa Contour prepaid debit card issued by U.S. Bank, it’ll cost you $3 to get a cash advance from another bank.
+Bank of America® charges $5 for this service that is performed at another bank or 3 percent of the total transaction amount, whichever is greater.

 While the idea of paying a teller fee may seem ridiculous, there are a few situations where it’s simply unavoidable.
 If you’re making multiple wire transfers, for example, or converting foreign currency before you head out on vacation, those are things you wouldn’t be able to do through a virtual teller or self-serve machine.

 You’d also need to see a teller for things like cashier’s checks and money orders if your bank doesn’t offer self-service machines.